jbiatek/BSGRulebook/rulebook.md

 #### Allies damaged or chosen after an execution

-Follow the regular rules for handling allies who get damaged or replaced by a player, except when the original rules would allow a Cylon to place one of their Trauma tokens on an Ally, they instead get to look at the entire Mood Pool and exchange one token in the Mood Pool with one of their own.
+Follow the regular rules for handling allies who get damaged or replaced by a player, except when the original rules instruct a Cylon to place one of their Trauma tokens on an Ally, they instead look at the entire Mood Pool and exchange one token in the Mood Pool with one of their own.

 #### Distance 8